jcundill/osmosys/README.md

 Annealing continues for 1000 iterations by default.

-Each time the course is improved we defensively run a Travelling Salesman solver over it to makes sure that control ordering remains fairly sensible - we don't just keep running from one side of the map to the other but try and generate a course showing some kind of 'round-trip' behaviour.
+Each time the course is improved we defensively run a Travelling Salesman solver over it to makes sure control ordering remains fairly sensible - we don't just keep running from one side of the map to the other but try and generate a course showing some kind of 'round-trip' behaviour.

-In addition to the improvers, there are an number of hard constraints that the course must always satisfy:
+In addition to the improvers, there are a number of hard constraints that the course must always satisfy:
 + Course Length - must be reasonably similar to the requested course length
 + Is Routeable - there must exist at least one safely runnable route around the whole course
 + Printable On Map - Is it possible to fit the course onto either a Landscape or Portrait A4 map at 5000, 7500, 10000, 12500 or 15000 scale